CRC-FONDA/geoflow/README.md

 To in invoke the workflow locally, run the following command form inside the cloned repository.

+TODO: add download and *pre-processing* of LUCAS as well.

 ```bash
 nextflow run -c nextflow.config -profile local main.nf
 ```